-- Picnic at a pond.
-Ducks, fish, ecosystems, conservation, recycling, picking up trash and using less plastic are just a sampling of the topics that may come up while visiting a pond.
+Picnic at a pond.
+Ducks, fish, ecosystems, conservation, recycling, picking up trash, and using less plastic is just a sampling of the topics that may come up while visiting a pond.
 Bring a lunch and enjoy some time outside together.

-- Ride a train: Bring a child’s fascination with trains to life by visiting the Grapevine Vintage Railroad.
-Forty-five minute to five-hour excursions are available.
+Ride a train: Bring a child’s fascination with trains to life by visiting the Grapevine Vintage Railroad.
+Forty-five-minute to five-hour excursions is available.
 Due to excessive freight-train traffic, it is advised that you check their Facebook page for day-to-day updates and cancellations.

 Homeschooling kindergarten is one of the best ways you can give your child a love for learning.
 And if your child loves learning, she will continue to be curious about the world around her and explore long after graduating.
 Have fun this year!

 We believe homeschooling is one of the best educational models, which is why we support families with encouragement and practical resources like you found in this article.
 Won’t you join us in making these resources available to homeschooling families by becoming a member?